Ponta-Org/brandcaptcha-plugin-net/readme.md

     />
 ```

-You will need to replace `your_public_key` and `your_private_key` with your public key and private key, or you can set them inside your configuration file.
+You will need to replace `your_public_key` and `your_private_key` values with the keys provided, or you can set them inside your configuration file.

 Be sure to use the ASP.NET validations to validate your form (check `Page.IsValid` on submit).